kcbighuge/SDCND-MPC-Project/README.md

 The yellow reference line in the video indicates a 3rd degree polynomial fitted with waypoints received from telemetry, while the green line indicates the MPC predicted trajectory.

 Prior to the MPC updates, the waypoints are in global coordinates and need to be shifted to adopt the vehicle's frame of reference.
-The vehicle's location is transformed and the yaw angle rotated in `main.cpp` lines 104-110).
+The vehicle's location is transformed and the yaw angle rotated in `main.cpp` [lines 104-110](https://github.com/kcbighuge/SDCND-MPC-Project/blob/master/src/main.cpp#L104-L110).

 ## Model Predictive Control with Latency
 #### Implement Model Predictive Control that handles a 100 millisecond latency.
 Provides details on how to deal with latency.

 The MPC handles a 100 millisecond latency (i.e., the car reacts to actuation after 100ms) by using a predicted state that is calculated 100ms into the future.
-- This "future" state uses the same update equations in the MPC and adjusts the `x, y, psi, v` variables in `main.cpp` lines 128-135.
+- This "future" state uses the same update equations in the MPC and adjusts the `x, y, psi, v` variables in `main.cpp` [lines 128-135](https://github.com/kcbighuge/SDCND-MPC-Project/blob/master/src/main.cpp#L128-L135).
 - The new state is passed to `mpc.Solve` and returns actuation variables that will properly match a state 100ms in the future.

-Using the MPC the vehicle successfully drives around the track, and two completed laps can be seen here:
+The vehicle can successfully drive around the track at speeds nearing 100 MPH, and two completed laps can be seen here:

 [![MPC](http://img.youtube.com/vi/nBQMfh9YI1k/0.jpg)](https://youtu.be/nBQMfh9YI1k "MPC")